notqmail/notqmail.org/Designs.md

 ### 3. Add AUTH

-Next, we pick a sufficiently configurable outbound AUTH patch and apply it to `qmail-rsmtp`.
+Next, we pick a sufficiently configurable outbound AUTH patch and apply it to `qmail-smtpc`.

 We can merge again here.

 ### 4. Add SIZE

-We apply @DerDakon's patch to `qmail-rsmtpd`, and can merge again here.
+We apply @DerDakon's patch to `qmail-smtpc`, and can merge again here.

 ### 5. Add SMTPUTF8

 This is the only other popular and small `qmail-remote` patch we currently know of.
-Apply it to `qmail-rsmtpd` (and also to `qmail-smtpd` and `qmail-ofmipd`).
+Apply it to `qmail-smtpc` (and also to `qmail-smtpd` and `qmail-ofmipd`).

 We can merge again here, and can consider moving `qmail-newremote` to `qmail-remote`.